 Getting started, I chose to brighten up the darkest nooks and crannies.
 Like on the top of the cupboards.
 I did this with a lot of white accent pieces and my favorite bright, white flowers, daisies.
-Not only do faux plants help brighten up dark spaces, you can put them anywhere without having to worry about them not getting enough sunlight!
+Not only do faux plants help brighten up dark spaces, but you can also put them anywhere without having to worry about them not getting enough sunlight!

-No one styles their houses around their outlet plug ins.
+No one styles their houses around their outlet plugins.
 These necessities are just plain unattractive and can take away from the design of your house.
 I have always worked tirelessly to try and cover them in every house we have lived in.
 This one in my kitchen was particularly unattractive and it was right next to the area I wanted to set up as our coffee bar.

-I was already using our coffee maker to cover up the outlet on the other side, so naturally I turned to my faux flowers to help me cover up this one.
+I was already using our coffee maker to cover up the outlet on the other side, so naturally, I turned to my faux flowers to help me cover up this one.